-Our expert team of licensed electricians provide residential and commercial pump hookup and installation services for water pumps, septic pumps, pools and well pumps in Greenwood, Delaware, as well throughout Sussex County, Kent County, and Sussex County Delaware.
+Our expert team of licensed electricians provide residential and commercial pump hookup and installation services for water pumps, septic pumps, pools and well pumps in Greenwood, Delaware, as well throughout Sussex County, Kent County, and New Castle, Delaware.
 We also provide services throughout the Eastern Shore of Maryland.

 Homeowners who rely on septic systems and/or well water, or enjoy the comforts of a backyard pool, know how important it is that their systems function properly at all times.
 Improper pump action, can lead to water contamination issues.
 Essentially, a pump failure marks the failure of the entire system.
 At All American Electric, our team of experts can install electrical wiring to power septic, well, and pool pumps as well as troubleshoot and diagnose associated electrical issues to ensure our customers’ systems continue running smoothly.